aravindvalluri4/shopping-cart-exercise/README.md

 ```

 #### Todo
-1. make products and offers configable through volumes.
+1. make products and offers configurable through volumes.
 In kubernetes these can be configmaps.
 2. make basket a service

 ### <a name="testing"></a> Testing